ircv3/ircv3-specifications/extensions/metadata.md

 #### Subscribing to invalid keys and a key which requires privileges but without privileges

     C: METADATA * SUB $invalid1 secretkey1 $invalid2 secretkey2 website
-    S: FAIL METADATA KEY_NO_PERMISSION secretkey1 modernclient :You do not have permission to do that.
+    S: FAIL METADATA KEY_NO_PERMISSION modernclient secretkey1 :You do not have permission to do that.
-    S: FAIL METADATA KEY_INVALID $invalid1 modernclient :Invalid key
+    S: FAIL METADATA KEY_INVALID $invalid1 :Invalid key
-    S: FAIL METADATA KEY_NO_PERMISSION secretkey2 modernclient :You do not have permission to do that.
+    S: FAIL METADATA KEY_NO_PERMISSION modernclient secretkey2 :You do not have permission to do that.
-    S: FAIL METADATA KEY_INVALID $invalid2 modernclient :Invalid key
+    S: FAIL METADATA KEY_INVALID $invalid2 :Invalid key
     S: :irc.example.com 770 modernclient :website
     C: METADATA * SUBS
     S: :irc.example.com 772 modernclient :website